mh-naderi/mh-naderi.github.io/_pages/home.md

 # About Me
 ---
 **Hi**!
-This is Mohammadhossein (MH), a soon-to-graduate MSc student in Computer Science at [York University](https://yorku.ca) in Toronto, where I was supervised by Professor [Hamzeh Khazaei](https://hamzehkhazaei.github.io/) at the [Performant and Available Computing Systems (PACS) Lab](https://pacs.eecs.yorku.ca/), working on efficient distributed training methods for large-scale machine learning.
+This is Mohammadhossein (MH), a recently graduated MSc in Computer Science at [York University](https://yorku.ca) in Toronto, where I was supervised by Professor [Hamzeh Khazaei](https://hamzehkhazaei.github.io/) at the [Performant and Available Computing Systems (PACS) Lab](https://pacs.eecs.yorku.ca/), working on efficient distributed training methods for large-scale machine learning.
 My research lies at the intersection of systems and machine learning, where I apply systems techniques to improve the efficiency, scalability, and adaptability of ML workloads.
 Before coming to York, I earned my BSc in Computer Engineering from [Amirkabir University of Technology (Tehran Polytechnic)](https://aut.ac.ir/en) under the supervision of Professor [Hamid Reza Zarandi](https://aut.ac.ir/cv/2188/Hamid%20Reza%20Zarandi).

 <br>

 # Areas of Expertise
 ---
+- **Software Engineering** — design and implementation of software systems, APIs, and full-stack applications

 - **Distributed Machine Learning** — model partitioning, heterogeneous systems, adaptive training

 - **ML Systems Optimization** — efficiency, scalability, and fault tolerance

 - **Cloud & Cluster Computing** — Kubernetes, container orchestration, resource management

-- **Software Engineering** — design and implementation of software systems, APIs, and full-stack applications

 - **Performance Modeling & Monitoring** — resource utilization, workload balancing, Prometheus/Grafana